xiaozhanguva/starter-academic/content/publication/2025/chen2025generalizable/index.md

 publication:  ArXiv
 # publication_short: arxiv

-abstract: Targeted poisoning attacks aim to compromise the model's prediction on specific target samples.
-In a common clean-label setting, they are achieved by slightly perturbing a subset of training samples given access to those specific targets.
-Despite continuous efforts, it remains unexplored whether such attacks can generalize to unknown variations of those targets.
-In this paper, we take the first step to systematically study this generalization problem.
-Observing that the widely adopted, cosine similarity-based attack exhibits limited generalizability, we propose a well-generalizable attack that leverages both the direction and magnitude of model gradients.
-In particular, we explore diverse target variations, such as an object with varied viewpoints and an animal species with distinct appearances.
-Extensive experiments across various generalization scenarios demonstrate that our method consistently achieves the best attack effectiveness.
-For example, our method outperforms the cosine similarity-based attack by 20.95% in attack success rate with similar overall accuracy, averaged over four models on two image benchmark datasets.
+abstract: Targeted data poisoning (TDP) aims to compromise the model's prediction on a specific (test) target by perturbing a small subset of training data.
+Existing work on TDP has focused on an overly ideal threat model in which the same image sample of the target is used during both poisoning and inference stages.
+However, in the real world, a target object often appears in complex variations due to changes of physical settings such as viewpoint, background, and lighting conditions.
+In this work, we take the first step toward understanding the real-world threats of TDP by studying its generalizability across varying physical conditions.
+In particular, we observe that solely optimizing gradient directions, as adopted by the best previous TDP method, achieves limited generalization.
+To address this limitation, we propose optimizing both the gradient direction and magnitude for more generalizable gradient matching, thereby leading to higher poisoning success rates.
+For instance, our method outperforms the state of the art by 19.49% when poisoning CIFAR-10 images targeting multi-view cars.

 # Summary.
 An optional shortened abstract.
-summary: We explore whether targeted clean-label data poisoning attacks can generalize to diverse target variations
+summary: We take the first step toward understanding the real-world threats of TDP by studying its generalizability across varying physical conditions.

 tags:
 - Clean-Label Data Poisoning Attacks